anjalishah1010/Instructional-Design-Foundations-and-Applications/README.md

 On taking up the course I was able to accomplish following things:
 - Describe the major concepts of instructional systems design
-- Describe the major learning and instructional theories- Describe the process of instructional design and instructional design models
+- Describe the major learning and instructional theories
+- Describe the process of instructional design and instructional design models
 - Describe various analysis activities for instructional design